timothymalcham/learning-journey/README.md

 Learning through Khan Academy and Brilliant.

-Per a recommendation on `r/learnmath` from someone going to school for math, use Khan Academy, but start at grade 1 and go from there to make sure you don't miss anything foundational.
-So, that's what I'm doing.

-Theses things in particular I want to work up to and learn:
+These things, in particular, I want to work up to and learn:

 - [ ] Pre-algebra (yeah, that's how little I know)
 - [ ] Algebra I